Get

 • Inappetence

 If your dog ate the tube of TAO, they may also require surgery to remove the tube from their digestive tract.
-Your vet will run the necessary tests required to determine the best possible stabilization and treatment option for your pup.
+A vet will run the necessary tests required to determine the best possible stabilization and treatment option for your pup.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 What is Triple Antibiotic Ointment?